esp-rs/book/src/installation/std-requirements.md

     cargo install ldproxy
     ```

 The `std` runtime uses [ESP-IDF][esp-idf-github] (Espressif IoT Development Framework) as hosted environment but, users don't need to install it.
 ESP-IDF is automatically downloaded and installed by [esp-idf-sys][esp-idf-sys-github], a crate that all `std` projects need to use, when building a `std` application.

+For Linux/MacOS users its requiret is to have the [ESP-IDF prerequisites][esp-idf-install-guide] installed.

 [rust-esp-book-overview-std]: ../overview/using-the-standard-library.md
 [python-website-download]: https://www.python.org/downloads/